 DA: Degree apprenticeships are assessed at the end of the programme during an end-point assessment (EPA).
 The EPA can take a range of forms, such as an exam, portfolio showcase or professional discussion.

 4. Audit trails

-DA: Degree apprenticeships are quality assured by the QAA, so universities need to record the full audit trail to stay compliant.
-This can be a challenge as apprentices spend 80% of their time training in the workplace, so most universities use an eportfolio to track their apprentices wherever they are.
+DA: Degree apprenticeships are quality assured by the QAA, so, as with traditional degrees, the universities involved must record the full audit trail to stay compliant.
+This can be a challenge when apprentices spend 80%most of their time training in the workplace, so most universities use eportfolios to track apprentices’ progress remotely.

 5. Awarding bodies

 Universities are the awarding bodies for both degree apprenticeships and traditional degrees.

 D: Many employers respect academic achievement and still specify traditional degrees within job descriptions.
 There are also potential opportunities in studying alongside a large group of peers at the same time.
 However, with high numbers of people going to university, candidates still have to fight hard to land a great job at the end of their studies.

 DA: Some degree apprentices might not gain as large a social network as if they went to University, but an increasing number of employers love degree apprenticeships.
 That’s because they can align apprenticeship standards to meet the specific gaps within their organisation, train candidates in the exact way they require, and have degree-level apprentices working on-the-job from day one.

 D: Degrees are funded by students – usually via loans from the Student Loans Company.
 For many, this is becoming a financial strain, with fees of up to £9,250 a year.